SihanCai/SearchBookFinder/README.md

 ## Features or Example

 Users allow to search the book information when cliked search button.
-Users allow to see Cover imagem, Title, Publisher, Description, Categories and so on.
+Users allow to see Cover image, Title, Publisher, Description, Categories and so on.

 ## Motivation